 One book is required for all students.
 It is Growth and Interaction in the World Economy: The Roots of Modernity by Angus Maddison.
 (AEI Press, 2005, ISBN: 084477173-2.
 It is not available in the bookstore.
 A free .pdf file of the book is available to download in the course.
 It is approx 100 pages long.
 Unfortunately the book is no longer in print, so if you do not want to read it on your computer screen, you either must print the pdf yourself or you can try to locate a used copy online.
-A few are listed on Amazon here, but they all seem to want charge \$29 or more (the book only cost \$15 originally).
+A few were listed on Amazon, but the supply seems limited.

 All students will also be required to read another 2 books from a list of books provided in the course.
 These books are popular trade books, not traditional "textbooks".
 Students will have some choice as to which book they select.

-The list of books will be available on the Angel website.
+The list of books will be available on the course website.
 In general these books sell for \$15-40 each.
 Some may be available at your library.

-B. Required Other Materials and Resources -More information and instructions are provided in specific assignments online.
+B. Required Other Materials and Resources - More information and instructions are provided in specific assignments online.